josharchibald/General-Assembler/README.md

-Sure!
-Here is the command-line based general assembler usage information formatted in Markdown:

 # General-Assembler

 Two-pass command line based general assembler.
 Clone the repo and run `make` on the command line to compile and add `GenA` to your bin.